Join us at a historic event. Armstrong Trails Celebrates the rehabilitation of the Kiski Bridge and an additional 10-miles of trail.

 Currently, 35.5 miles (31 continuous miles) are open for use and have been improved with crushed limestone or asphalt surfaces.
-Ongoing rehabilitation projects continue on the Brady Tunnel in 2023, which will connect the southern section of the trail to the northern five miles.
-Phase IIIb will start in mid-April and continue to July, while Phase IIIc — the final phase — will start in September and wrap up in early 2024.
+Ongoing rehabilitation projects continue on the Brady Tunnel in 2024, which will connect the southern section of the trail to the northern five miles.
+Phase IIIb will start in January 2024 and continue to July, while Phase IIIc — the final phase — will start in May and wrap up in mid/late 2024.

-Additionally, the newly acquired 14-mile stretch will be under construction at the southern end of the trail.
+Additionally, the newly acquired 14-mile stretch is under construction at the southern end of the trail.
 Armstrong Trails will be laying 10 miles of new trail surface material from our Crooked Creek Trailhead (MP 39) to our Schenley Trailhead (MP 29), along with a 4-mile section from MP 29 toward Leechburg.
+Anticipate completion Spring 2024.

 Both of these MAJOR pieces of trail infrastructure are expected to be fully open and ready for trail users in early 2024.*